lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 <a name="comparing">

-## Comparing to Sort
+## The Sorting Hat
-Now we have all that sorted out we can return to the main project.
-At this point I have created a pool of song data for my algorithm and constructed the constraints by which to sort songs into their mood color.
+Now we have all those prerequisites sorted out we can return to the main project.
+So if you remember, at this point I have created a pool of song data for my algorithm and constructed the constraints by which to sort songs into their mood color.
 But how can I go about actually sorting each song and placing it into a playlist?
 Well, my next step will be to create a "predicate function" so that I may be able use `filter` to compare the audio features of each track to the color desired .